-Images of your urinary system to locate the stoneBlood and urine testsAsk about your medical historyTalk to your doctor about any medicines you are taking.
-Do not start taking any new medicines, herbs, or supplements without talking to your doctor.
+Images of your urinary system to locate the stoneBlood and urine testsAsk about your medical historyTalk to your doctor about any medications you are taking.
+Do not start taking any new medications, herbs, or supplements without talking to your doctor.

-You may be asked to stop taking some medicines up to one week before the procedure.
-This may include medications such as:
+You may be asked to stop taking some medicines up to 1 week before the procedure.

 General anesthesia will be used.
 You will be asleep.
 It is given through a vein in the arm or hand.

 A few small incisions will be made in your abdomen.
 Specialized tools will be inserted through the incisions.
 The tools will be used to make an incision in the side of the ureter.
 The stone will be removed through this incision.
 A stent may be placed in the ureter.
 This will support the ureter while it heals.
 The incision in the ureter will be closed with stitches.
 A drain may be put in place.
 It will help fluids drain from the area while you heal.
 When the tools are removed, the incisions in the abdomen will be closed with stitches.
 Bandages may be placed over the incisions.

 The stone may be sent to a laboratory for testing after surgery.